 Research in our lab centers around evolutionary processes in wildlife, from adaptation to changing conditions to diversification across space and time.
 Much of our work uses wildlife diseases as models to study adaptation.
 We combine field and lab approaches with genomic and bioinformatic tools to understand evolution in complex disease systems.
 Current research in the lab occurs in two main systems: 1) avian malaria in Hawaiian honeycreepers and 2) sylvatic plague in prairie dogs.
-These systems are explored across spatial and phylogenetic scales ranging from microevolution within populations to spatially dynamic communities in metapopulations to multiple species comprising adaptive radiations.
+These systems are explored across spatial and phylogenetic scales ranging from microevolution within populations to spatially dynamic communities in metapopulations to multiple species across a phylogeny.

 Fall 2017: We are looking for a postdoctoral scholar to join the lab to work on evolutionary genomics in prairie dogs.
 The project combines ancient DNA, field work, genomics lab work and bioinformatic analyses to answer question about evolutionary processes across a continental scale.

 Spring 2017: We are excited to learn that our proposal on malaria transmission across spatial and climatic gradients in Hawaii was funded by NSF through the Ecology and Evolution of Infectious Diseases program.
 Our lab is collaborating with the labs of Dina Fonseca (Rutgers), Rob Fleischer (Smithsonian National Zoo), Nina Fefferman (University of Tennessee), Jeff Foster (Northern Arizona University), Marm Kilpatrick (UC Santa Cruz), Eben Paxton (USGS Pacific Islands Research Center).